stackforge/fuel-docs/pages/release-notes/v7-0/mos_issues/neutron.rst

   cloud-init failure.
 It happens because users' keypairs and the rest of configuration data may not be set correctly.
 See `LP1406286`_.

+* Now you can access a VM via a floating IP from an external network.
+VMs could not access the Internet due to an improper configuration of network interfaces on Compute nodes.
+  See `LP1492138`_.

 ..
 Links
 .. _`LP1383674`: https://bugs.launchpad.net/neutron/+bug/1383674
 .. _`LP1483253`: https://bugs.launchpad.net/fuel/+bug/1483253